demure/dotfiles/i3/lemonbar/README.md

 * Shows either wired or wireless IP, using the same spot.
   * Indicates which is in use.
   * Prefers lower numbered interface (eth0 > wifi).
+  * Filters virtual interfaces for docker, qemu, and vpn.
 * Shows local IP+external IP, IPv6, or hide
   * You can bind an i3 key to toggle this display.
 * Shows if a GPG key is cached, and hides of no GPG installed.